Bat Eared Fox Facts

-Bat-Eared Fox Habitat and Distribution
+Bat-Eared Fox Distribution, Habitat, and Ecology

 One of these is present in the southern regions including Angola, parts of Zambia, and South Africa.
 The other population group inhabits the region including Tanzania, Ethiopia, and also the southern portions of Sudan.

-Yet, when necessary, they have also been seen to on upon a wide variety of invertebrates.
+Yet, when necessary, individuals have also been seen to on upon a wide variety of invertebrates.